januarioccp/BCMC/README.md

 # BCMC
-Branch and Cut for the Traveling Salesman Problem with the min-cut separation
+A Branch&Cut for the Traveling Salesman Problem